 Another aspect, often overlooked, is the displacement that occurs as the motor vibrates.
-If we take two motors with the same vibration amplitude but different vibration frequency the slower motor will produce more displacement.
+If we take two motors with the same vibration amplitude but different vibration frequencies the slower motor will produce more displacement.
 This can have a considerable effect on vibration perception.
 For example, we can use our Quick Vib Estimator (on the right-hand side) to calculate the displacement from two motors of similar amplitude – but with very different speeds.

 Both the Uni Vibe™ 324-102 and the Uni Vibe™ 310-114 have Typical Normalised Amplitudes of 6 G, but the 324-102 is rated at 2,800 RPM and the 310-114 is rated at 12,000 RPM.
 Entering these details into the estimator with a target mass of 100g, we can see the 324-102 creates 0.684 mm of displacement whilst the 310-114 creates only 0.037 mm.
 These are only theoretical models, and the actual difference is very small, but comparatively speaking the 324-102 creates a much greater displacement that a user is likely to notice.

 Effect Of Speed On Amplitude